Jacques Cousteau: 1980–1990s

 From 1980 to 1981, he was a regular on the animal reality show Those Amazing Animals, along with Burgess Meredith, Priscilla Presley, and Jim Stafford.

 In 1980, Cousteau traveled to Canada to make two films on the Saint Lawrence River and the Great Lakes, Cries from the Deep and St. Lawrence: Stairway to the Sea.

+From 1982 to 1984, Cousteau released a series of films on the Amazon with TBS.

 In 1985, he received the Presidential Medal of Freedom from U.S. President Ronald Reagan.
+He also released Cousteau/Mississippi, which won a Primetime Emmy Award for Outstanding Informational Special.

-From 1986 to 1992, Cousteau released Rediscovery of the World.
+From 1986 to 1992, Cousteau released Rediscovery of the World, also with TBS.

 On 24 November 1988, he was elected to the Académie française, chair 17, succeeding Jean Delay.
 His official reception under the cupola took place on 22 June 1989, the response to his speech of reception being given by Bertrand Poirot-Delpech.
 After his death, he was replaced by Érik Orsenna on 28 May 1998.

 In June 1990, the composer Jean Michel Jarre paid homage to the commander by entitling his new album Waiting for Cousteau.
 He also composed the music for Cousteau's documentary "Palawan, the last refuge".

 On 2 December 1990, his wife, Simone Cousteau died of cancer.

-In June 1991, in Paris, Jacques-Yves Cousteau remarried, to Francine Triplet, with whom he had (before this marriage) two children, Diane and Pierre-Yves.
+Six months later, in June 1991, in Paris, Jacques-Yves Cousteau remarried to Francine Triplet, with whom he had a relationship since the early 1980s and two children, Diane (born in 1980) and Pierre-Yves (born in 1982).
 Francine Cousteau currently continues her husband's work as the head of the Cousteau Foundation and Cousteau Society.
 From that point, the relations between Jacques-Yves and his elder son, who is 8 years older than Francine, worsened.